 COLUMBIA and GREENVILLE, SC – (Sept.
-25) – Greenville Health System (GHS) and Palmetto Health will unite under a new brand, Prisma Health, in early 2019.
+25) – Greenville Health System (Prisma Health) and Palmetto Health will unite under a new brand, Prisma Health, in early 2019.

 “This is an once-in-a-lifetime moment for our organization,” said Prisma Health Co-Chief Executive Officer Charles D. Beaman Jr. “We’re poised for great change.
 With a motivated 30,000-team-member workforce, we’re confident we will continue to make strides to improve clinical quality, access to care and the patient experience for South Carolinians, while addressing the rising cost of health care.”